 OSEP Peer Review Training - General Guidance

-This link connects you to a webinar featuring an overview of OSEP’s peer review process.
+This link connects you to a webinar and PowerPoint featuring an overview of OSEP’s peer review process.
 While a valuable resource to all peer reviewers, it was designed specifically for new peer reviewers and for peer reviewers who have not reviewed in some time.
-The webinar provides details and examples related to the requirements for the individual reviews, the panel discussion and the panel summary, as well as a broad discussion of related issues, such as confidentiality and conflict of interest.
+The PowerPoint provides details and examples related to the requirements for the individual reviews, the panel discussion and the panel summary, as well as a broad discussion of related issues, such as confidentiality and conflict of interest.
 It is not designed to take the place of the orientation call for each competition.
-Click for the PowerPoint presentation and archived recording from this webinar for downloading.
+Click for the PowerPoint presentation.
+Click for the webinar.

 How to Register and Use The G5 E-Reader for Peer Review (February 2014)

-This link connects you to a webinar created by the U.S. Department of Education to assist reviewers in the use of e-reader for the peer review process.
-Click for the PowerPoint presentation and archived webinar from this webinar for downloading.
+This link connects you to a PowerPoint created by the U.S. Department of Education to assist reviewers in the use of e-reader for the peer review process.
+Click for the PowerPoint presentation.

 OSEP Peer Review Webinars - For Specific Competitions